Oscar Gonzalez Preview, Player Props: Guardians vs. Dodgers

-Oscar Gonzalez -- 1-for-4 with a home run and an RBI in his last game -- will be in action for the Cleveland Guardians against the Los Angeles Dodgers, with Clayton Kershaw on the hill, on August 23 at 7:10 PM ET.
+Oscar Gonzalez -- hitting .216 with three doubles, a home run and six RBI in his past 10 games -- will be in action for the Cleveland Guardians versus the Los Angeles Dodgers, with Ryan Pepiot on the hill, on August 24 at 1:10 PM ET.

-He notched a home run while going 1-for-4 in his previous game against the Dodgers.
+He hit a home run while going 1-for-4 in his most recent game against the Dodgers.

 Oscar Gonzalez Game Info & Props vs. the Dodgers